oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 ## Task 4: Compliance Management for Pluggable Database

-Now a database administrator is tasked to apply 'High Security Configuration for Oracle Pluggable Database' standard against a  PDB and verify the results.Let us examine how a DBA can associate a target and view compliance results.
+Securing a provisioned Oracle Database is critical to protect your data.
+You need to safeguard that data with security controls that restrict access according to your policy by using either industry or regulatory standard benchmarks or custom policies.
+In this lab, we will use High Security Configuration for Oracle Pluggable Database compliance standard to secure configuration of provisioned database

 1. Navigate to ***Enterprise >> Compliance >> Library*** to get started